RealCocoArdo/BitcoinOverview/README.md

 The website has still many basic construction sites.
 Empty containers or notes that need more attention.
 And with the growth of content around Bitcoin it probably will never be "finished"
 ### FOSS
-This website is entirly free open source software.
-However the backgroundpictures are from [Freepik](https://www.freepik.com/).
+This code has a [MIT License](LICENSE.txt).
+The backgroundpictures are from [Freepik](https://www.freepik.com/).
 They need to be credited.

 If you want to you can add content to the original Website [BitcoinOverview.org](https://BitcoinOverview.org) or host your own fork of it.